-A collaborative effort between Mediacurrent Senior Front End Developer Clair Smith and Massachusetts Digital Service Product Manager Joe Galluccio, this post explores how we used Google Optimize to A/B test website navigation options for Mass.gov.
+A collaborative effort between the Mediacurrent development team and Massachusetts Digital Service Product Manager Joe Galluccio, this post explores how we used Google Optimize to A/B test website navigation options for Mass.gov.

 How do you know that the decisions you’ve made about your site are the best decisions?
 You’ve spent all that time building personas, writing your content, and designing your UI, but do you know you’re providing your users with the best possible experience?
 In monitoring feedback from Mass.gov visitors, we observed a general frustration with navigation.
 This supported observations from content specialists that it was sometimes difficult to navigate from any one page to a related page without a specific link.

 We chose to use A/B testing, a method of website optimization in which multiple versions of a page are published and compared using live traffic.
 Site visitors are randomly shown one of the versions and the way they interact with the page is tracked.
-Developers can see how real users are using the pages, and choose the option that best fits their users’ behavior.
+Developers can see how real users are interacting with site pages, and choose the option that best fits their users’ behavior.

 On Mass.gov we used Optimize to test a few header variations, measuring the user interaction with a new contextual pages menu and top-level site menu layout.

 We started with moderated tests with user panels - groups of volunteers who signed up to regularly help test new features on the site.
 The panel’s feedback helped us refine the design and make decisions about what we wanted to show our public users.

 To test this on our public website and measure its effectiveness, we created A/B testing variants with 4 questions in mind:

 - Would people use the contextual links more than the global navigation?

 - Would hiding the global navigation so that users would use the site search function be just as effective?